kkiapay/android-sdk/README.md

 in your application or website.

-Before using this SDK, make sure you have a right Merchant Account on [Kkiapay](https://kkiapay.me), otherwise [go](https://kkiapay.me) and create your account is free and without pain.
+Before using this SDK, make sure you have a right Merchant Account on [Kkiapay](https://kkiapay.me), otherwise [go](https://kkiapay.me) and create your account is free and without pain :sunglasses:.

 ## Installation